Manage your model in AI Builder

 Creating the optimal model for your business can be a rather iterative process.
-Results may vary depending on the configurations you set and the training data you provide.
-Thus, updating either or both of those factors could improve your model performance.
-In some cases, however, there is a chance the performance may degrade.
-Each AI model type has a set of guidelines to help walk you through the process of creating the best model, tailored to your needs.
+Results can vary depending on the configurations you set and the training data you provide.
+Updating these factors can improve the performance of your model.
+In some cases, however, performance might be degraded.
+Each AI model type has a set of guidelines to help you with the process of creating the best model, tailored to your needs.

 Evaluate your model